fibershot/intune-autopilot-entra-removal/README.md

  - Require user confirmation before deletion
  - Log in the console which devices were deleted
  - Do not change anything if the user declines deletion
- - If no devices are found skip automatically

 # Requirements 📝
 Entra script will run on PowerShell 7 or higher